Singapore bank DBS sets decarbonisation targets for key sectors

-SINGAPORE, Sept 13 (Reuters) - Singapore's DBS Group DBSM.SI announced decarbonisation targets for nine industry sectors, including power, oil and gas, aviation and shipping, and reinforced its commitment to net-zero financed emissions by 2050.
+SINGAPORE, Sept 13 (Reuters) - Singapore's DBS Group DBSM.SI has set decarbonisation targets for nine industry sectors, including power, oil and gas, aviation and shipping, and reinforced its commitment to net-zero financed emissions by 2050.

-"The nine sectors represent the most carbon-intensive institutional banking segments financed by DBS," the bank said in a statement on Tuesday.
+DBS said the nine sectors represent the most carbon-intensive institutional banking segments it has financed.

+"We do believe that this is one of the most expansive set of commitments that exist in the financial sector," Piyush Gupta, the CEO of Southeast Asia's largest bank, told a news conference on Tuesday.

+Last October, DBS agreed to align its lending and investment portfolios with net zero emissions by 2050 but had not provided a breakdown of the sectors.

 ((anshuman.daga@tr.com;))